 Read next: Best books for CIOs 2018.

-The array of speakers at the two annual events and the glut of independently organised TEDx conferences held since the first TED conference in 1984 vary in quality, but there are some genuine insights behind the imperious gestures and headset microphones.
-CIO UK delved into the TED archives to separate the innovative thinkers from the pretentious charlatans.
+The array of speakers at the two annual events and the steady stream of independently organised TEDx conferences vary in quality, but genuine nuggets of insight can be found.
+CIO UK delved into the TED archives to separate the truly innovative thinkers from the pretentious charlatans.

 Big data is better data by Kenneth Cukier